Front Page Sports Football Pro

 Modern Assessment

 The game has maintained a strong reputation among retro gaming enthusiasts.
-MyAbandonware users rated it highly, with scores ranging from 3.86 to 4.43 out of 51.
-One modern reviewer called it “one of the best sports games ever made, period”5.
-The game is remembered as having “everything you could ever want in a football game”15.
-By March 1996, the series had sold over 500,000 copies, cementing its position as a commercial and critical success13.
+MyAbandonware users rated the original 1992 Front Page Sports: Football at 4.43 out of 55, with the 1993 Pro release also rated highly1.
+The original FPS Football was remembered by Home of the Underdogs as “one of the best sports games ever made, period”5.
+Home of the Underdogs likewise praised Football Pro ‘95 as having “everything you could ever want in a football game”15.
+According to Sierra’s own filings, combined sales of the Front Page Sports series for all sports surpassed 500,000 units by the end of March 1996, cementing its position as a commercial and critical success12.

 However, later versions received more mixed reception.
 GameSpot’s Stephen Poole noted about the 1998 version: “FPS: FP ‘98 turns in a Marino-like performance: There are definitely some high points, but not as many as you’d expect from a seasoned veteran”14.
 The ‘98 version notably featured Dan Marino on the box cover, replacing Barry Sanders from the previous year—an ironic choice since “Barry Sanders had greatest season ever that year while Marino had most mediocre campaign”14.